-Successful hotel marketing in 2018 will be about advising prospective guests to ultimately empower them to choose you as their best option.
+Successful hotel marketing will be about advising prospective guests to ultimately empower them to choose you as their best option.
 Increased friction in the booking process will lead to failure, and impersonal messages will be ignored.

 In this guide, we highlight some key trends in hotel marketing and take a deep, data-driven dive into the following aspects of a comprehensive marketing plan:

 As you strive to provide your guests with the best experience possible, it’s important that you stay up to date on marketing trends to keep your competitive edge.
 Early adoption of newer marketing techniques can be great, but remember that your marketing needs to be centered around your guests in order for it to be centered around revenue.

 Here are a few trends we expect to see.

 As you’ll quickly notice reading through this guide, we use the word experience A LOT.
 That’s because as a hotel, you don’t necessarily have a single product or service you give to your guests.
 While you have a wide variety of services you provide for them, their stay is so much more than how great your housekeeping staff tidies up their room.